-The +5 to +24V input signals are programmable as general purpose or to predefined functions.
+The +5V to +24V input signals are programmable as general purpose or to predefined functions.

-The output is a 5.5 mA signal output which can be defined as high speed trip.
+The output is a 5.5 mA signal output, which can be defined as a high speed trip.

-The reference voltage or current is applied to the analog input and may be used for a number of programmatically defined operations.
+The reference voltage or current that is applied to the analog input can be used for a number of programmatically defined operations.